 You can use the Find a Chiropractor tool on the British Chiropractic Association (BCA) website to see how many chiropractors are practising in your area.

-Why will patients choose you
+Why will patients choose your chiropractic clinic?

 Patients tend to fall into the following categories: